-While MP4 videos are absolutely fantastic when taking family road trips through the vast expanses of nothingness that litter the sprawling void that is the Midwest — believe me I know — they’re also not the most conducive to portability and storage, especially if you merely want to listen to the audio from a particular file.
-And although most smartphones and dedicated music players can handle MP4s no sweat, it’s often far easier to convert the files to MP3 to lighten their footprint and grant the audio greater versatility.
-Luckily, there is an abundance of free file converters you can download for your desktop or use directly within your favorite browser to essentially strip the sound from your favorite videos.
-After all, sometimes merely hearing is believing.
+While MP4s are absolutely fantastic when taking family road trips through the vast expanses of nothingness that litter the sprawling void that is the Midwest — believe me, we know — they’re also not the most conducive to portability and storage, especially if you merely want to listen to the audio from a particular file.
+And although most smartphones and dedicated music players can handle MP4s, it’s often far easier to convert the files to MP3 to lighten their footprint and grant them greater versatility.

 Any Video Converter is a convenient little tool that allows you to extract MP4 audio and convert it directly into MP3, AAC, WMA, OGG or Wave format for use on a variety of mobile devices.
 The audio and video quality is exceptional for a free program, as is the lightning-quick conversion speed, and the resulting audio is supported on everything from Apple to Android devices and the diverse bulk of media players in between.
 Plus, the third-party utility houses basic options for trimming, cropping, and layering various audio effects within an easy-to-use interface.